WeldonTan/ListingLens/ReadMe.md

 **ListingLens** is an enterprise-grade property intelligence platform designed to transform unstructured real estate data into actionable insights.
 By leveraging advanced web scraping technologies and state-of-the-art AI, ListingLens automates the extraction, processing, and analysis of property listings, empowering users with a structured and queryable dataset.

+This project follows the **Aelion Systems Engineering Playbook**, emphasizing defensible, auditable, and safe-by-default systems.

 ---

 ## 🌟 Key Features

-*   **AI-Powered Extraction**: Utilizes Google Gemini AI to intelligently parse complex and unstructured HTML content from property listings into standardized JSON data.
+*   **AI-Powered Extraction**: Utilizes **Google Gemini AI** (via `gemini-2.5-flash-lite`) to intelligently parse complex and unstructured HTML content from property listings into standardized JSON data.
-*   **Automated Scraping**: Features a robust Selenium-based scraping engine capable of navigating dynamic websites and handling user interactions to retrieve complete listing details.
+*   **Automated Scraping**: Features a robust **Crawl4AI** (Playwright-based) scraping engine capable of navigating dynamic websites, handling user interactions (like clicking "Show Phone Number"), and managing headless browser sessions via Selenium Grid.
-*   **Real-time Processing**: Implements an asynchronous task queue architecture using Celery and Redis to handle scraping and data processing tasks efficiently in the background.
+*   **Real-time Processing**: Implements a high-performance asynchronous task queue architecture using **Arq** and **Redis** to handle scraping and data processing tasks efficiently in the background without blocking the main API.
-*   **Interactive Dashboard**: Offers a modern, user-friendly web interface built with Next.js for submitting URLs, monitoring extraction progress, and analyzing historical data.
+*   **Interactive Dashboard**: Offers a modern, user-friendly web interface built with **Next.js 16**, **React 19**, **Vite**, and **Tailwind CSS v4**.
+It allows for submitting URLs, monitoring extraction progress in real-time, and analyzing historical data.
 *   **Scalable Architecture**: Built on a microservices architecture with Docker, separating concerns between the API, workers, database, and frontend for maximum scalability and maintainability.
 *   **Data Export**: Allows users to easily export processed data into CSV format for further analysis in external tools.